• Home

 Who actually owns the rally

 It’s also worth asking who, exactly, is long the S&P at 7,000.
 The wealthiest 10% of American households own roughly 93% of equities.
-Bank of America’s own research team published a chart this week that drew the K in its starkest terms: Discretionary spending among higher-income households is actually rising, buoyed by tax refunds from last year’s One Big Beautiful Budget Act, while lower-income households are getting squeezed by gas prices they can’t absorb.
+Bank of America’s own research team published a chart this week that drew the K in its starkest terms: Discretionary spending among higher-income households is actually rising, buoyed by tax refunds from last year’s One Big Beautiful Bill Act, while lower-income households are getting squeezed by gas prices they can’t absorb.

-“The gas price shock puts greater strain on discretionary spending by lower-income households,” BofA analyst Shruti Mishra wrote, “since they spend a larger share of their income on gas, and save less.”
+“The gas price shock puts greater strain on discretionary spending by lower-income households,” BofA analyst Shruti Mishra wrote, “since they spend a larger share of their income on gas and save less.”

 There’s one word we’ve heard trading desks use to describe consumers through all the inflation hikes: resilient.
 It is true consumers have miraculously buoyed the economy by spending throughout it all.
 But that lift isn’t lasting forever.
 Goldman Sachs cut its 2026 consumption growth forecast from just over 2% to 1.2%, citing the hit to real disposable income from higher gas prices.